If you are already conscious about your health and performance, or looking to start, you have probably been told to improve your diet.

 If you are exercising regularly and stressing your body in this manner (or any manner) you want to make sure you are getting enough for better overall health and results.

-For those of you that are dieting, restricting your calories, trying to make weight, etc. and exercise a good bit, it becomes even more important to get enough vitamins.
+For those of you that are dieting, restricting your calories to lose weight, and exercise a good bit, it becomes even more important to get enough vitamins.

 The more you "use" your body and the more active you are, the more macro and micronutrients your body will need for proper function and repair.